techidaily/site-win11-tips/source/_posts/guidance-to-reinstate-normal-access-in-microsofts-safe-mode-outlook.md

 To run the Office repair tool on Windows:

-1. Use one of the[many ways to open the Control Panel](https://www.makeuseof.com/windows-open-control-panel/) .
+1. Use one of the [many ways to open the Control Panel](https://www.makeuseof.com/windows-open-control-panel/) .
 2. Click the drop-down menu in the top right corner to select**Large icons** .
 3. Click on**Programs and Features** .
 4. Select**Microsoft Office** on the list and click the**Change** button at the top.